The Burleigh Primary School

 In general, listing tends to be associated with buildings centuries old with rich historic associations.
 Occasionally, however, there are good reasons for a relatively modern building to be listed, and one example is Burleigh Primary School in Blindman’s Lane, Cheshunt.

 When I attended Burleigh, from 1959 to 1965, it seemed nothing more than an anonymous modern building, certainly less impressive than the imposing main building of Cheshunt Grammar School, which I went on to afterwards.
-I had no way of knowing, as a young child, that my school had been the first new school in British after the Second World War and set the pattern for the post-war boom in school building.
+I had no way of knowing, as a young child, that my school had been the first new school in Britain after the Second World War and set the pattern for the post-war boom in school building.

 The Background to Burleigh School